 Cable retransmissions of works

 When a copyright work is broadcast between EEA member states and retransmitted by cable in the receiving member state, the copyright holder can only exercise their rights through a collective management organisation.
 The UK applies this rule to cable retransmissions of broadcasts from any other EEA member state.

-After Brexit, member states may no longer apply this rule to broadcasts originating in the UK.
+After the end of the transition period, member states may no longer apply this rule to broadcasts originating in the UK.